Azure/Avere/docs/jumpstart_deploy.md

 ### Access the cluster

-1. SSH to the controller using the `SSHSTRING` you captured in the [outputs above](browse-to-outputs).
+1. SSH to the controller using the `SSHSTRING` you captured in the [outputs above](#browse-to-outputs).

 2. Authenticate by running `az login`.
-In this step, browse to https://microsoft.com/devicelogin in any web browser, put in the unique code, authenticate to Microsoft, and then return to the shell.
+In this step, browse to <a href="https://microsoft.com/devicelogin" target="_blank">https://microsoft.com/devicelogin</a> in any web browser, put in the unique code, authenticate to Microsoft, and then return to the shell.

    <img src="images/9azlogin.png">